QPU Solvers: Minor-Embedding#

 Percentage of samples with >10% breaks is 0.0 and >0 is 17.5.

-You can also look at the embedding and histograms of solution energies using Ocean’s problem inspector tool.
+You can also look at the embedding and histograms of solution energies using the Ocean software’s problem inspector tool.

 >>> dwave.inspector.show(sampleset)